kosa215/DIY-Saab-9-3-Tachometer/README.md

 ### Final Thoughts

-I had a lot of fun working on this and hope someone finds it interesting and/or useful.
+I had a lot of fun working on this and hope someone finds it interesting and maybe even useful!

 ## Future potential improvements
 -Wifi-direct connection instead of bluetooth to increase data rate and defeat buffer overflows.